viveksonar/Quiz-App-FLutter-/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+My first basic quiz app was using the Flutter framework.

+Quiz-app has a set of only three questions as of now, but I will soon be creating a large collection of intriguing questions on a server that will be fetched by the app according to the category chosen to play with.

+In this, I have only used some basic widgets like --->

+-> Scaffold -> AppBar -> Preferred size -> Column -> Text -> Container -> Stateless & -> Statefull